pford68/jaguar-grid/README.md

 ##### The problem with this approach
 * What if I want to use a fixed table layout?
 Avoiding setting a table width precludes that.
-* Also I think it is unexpected, and maybe fragile, that you have to avoid setting the width property.
+* I also think it is unexpected, and maybe fragile, that you have to avoid setting the width property.

 #### Virtualization